l4r3in4/SynLock/README.md

 # SynLock
-🚀 SynLock is a fake malware simulator for safe red team training.
+🚀 SynLock is a malware simulator for safe red team training.

 Work in progress...